openframeworks/ofSite/tutorials/howto_video/load_and_play_video.markdown

 ---
-.. title: Load and play a video file
+.. title: Load and play a video
 .. type: howto
 ---

 In your header file (``*.h``), add this line: